labhstats/lbhs_stroke_seg_man/README.md

 - R 3.3.3

 # LINDA
-The stroke segmentation software LINDA is already well documented (https://github.com/dorianps/LINDA) and easy enough to get running for native space segmentation, but could do with a few more comments regarding.
+The stroke segmentation software LINDA is already well documented (https://github.com/dorianps/LINDA) and easy enough to get running for native space segmentation, but could do with a few more comments regarding special user cases encountered.

 The original paper is at: http://doi.org/10.1002/hbm.23110